troclaux/notes/leetcode.md

 ### 100 Same Tree

-- Recursion is a way to call future iterations of DFS without having to create a data structure to store memory of all iterations
+- recursion is a way to call future iterations of DFS without having to create a data structure to store memory of all iterations

 ### 101 Symmetric Tree

-- Identify points where the solution should change behavior
+- identify points where the solution should change behavior
-  - That way, you can define the functions that will compute each part of the solution
+  - that way, you can define the functions that will compute each part of the solution
-- Pay attention to the return type of the function; it normally helps you start building the logic behind a recursive solution
+- pay attention to the return type of the function
+  - it normally helps you start building the logic behind a recursive solution

 ### 103 Maximum Depth of Binary Tree